 We have discussed how bond rating methodologies often reward large undeserving companies with high ratings and penalize smaller companies with low ratings.
 The beauty of many high yield corporate bonds is that they can have superior financials to many investment-grade-rated bond issuers; however, since high yield bonds do not trade relative to US Treasurys, many high yield bonds have low credit risk and low interest rate risk.

-OVER THE LONG TERM, HIGHER INTEREST RATES CAN BE A GOOD THING FOR BOND INVESTORS
+OVER THE LONG TERM, INVESTORS CAN PROFIT FROM HIGHER INTEREST RATES

 As discussed above, high yield corporate bonds are generally not sensitive to changes in Treasury yields.
 High yield corporate bonds, generally speaking, perform better when the overall economic climate is improving, as this typically drives lower bond default rates.
 Such periods are often associated with rising Treasury yields and rising interest rates.
 Further, as natural resources companies make up a significant portion of high yield corporate bond issuers, rising commodity prices often associated with economic expansions can be a tailwind for many high yield corporate bond issuers.